 Judges within the family courts are extremely reluctant to take children away from their parents and will only do so if they feel that this is absolutely necessary.
 Three children, all under the age of 5, were recently removed from their home and placed for adoption after the judge expressed concern that the children were being neglected by their...
 Read More

 "What a day for love, for equality, for respect," said Australia’s Prime Minister Malcolm Turnbull of the news that the House of Representatives had passed a bill legalising same-sex marriage in Australia.
-Same-sex couples who have married overseas or who go on to do so, will also have their marriage automatically recognised in Australia.
-On the...
+Same-sex couples who have married overseas or who go on to do so, will also have their marriage automatically recognised in...
 Read More

 In November 2017, Cafcass conducted a small-scale study on the private family law cases that return to court.
 Given the 20 percent increase in private law applications over the last two years, Cafcass were eager to look into what was driving the increase and also whether some of these cases could be safely resolved out of court.
 More than 40,000...
 Read More

 New research published last month has revealed a ‘statistical link’ between obtaining early legal advice and resolving problems sooner.
 The Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) implemented substantial cuts to legal aid and the Law Society research, conducted by Ipsos MORI, suggests that this has been...
 Read More